 When you aren’t happy with the appearance of your eyelids, it can make you feel self-conscious about your overall facial appearance.
 Issues like loose eyelid skin, bags under the eyes, and droopy lower eyelids tend to make you look tired and older than you truly are.
 Plus, certain eyelid problems can even impact your vision.
-If you have eyelid issues that you’d like to correct, blepharoplasty may be the solution you need.
+If you have eyelid issues that you’d like to correct, blepharoplasty in Boulder may be the solution you need.

 What Is Blepharoplasty?